 There is nothing cozier than a warm, spicy chili to fight those dark and cold winter days.
-I mean, it’s already dark at 4 pm, and we are having 32°F on most days.
+I mean, it’s already dark at 4 p.m., and we have 32°F on most days.
 No doubt I’m craving hearty and satisfying meals!
-I wanted to make a chili with more grains than beans this time, so I made it with one of my favorite grain: buckwheat groats.
-Let me tell you it exceeded my expectations, buckwheat makes this chili thick, slightly chunky and just delicious.
+I wanted to make a chili with more grains than beans this time, so I made it with one of my favorite grains: buckwheat groats.
+Let me tell you; it exceeded my expectations.
+Buckwheat makes this chili thick, slightly chunky, and delicious.

 This 1-pot chili starts with the onions and garlic that are fried until golden brown.

-What I love about this chili is that it reheats very well, make a big batch and your dinner is ready for the next 3 to 4 days.
+What I love about this chili is that it reheats very well, makes a big batch, and your dinner is ready for the next 3 to 4 days.

-This buckwheat chili is the comforting food par excellence, it’s spicy, hearty and becomes your best friend on cold winter nights.
-Now take your favorite bowl, fill it generously with this buckwheat chili, add your toppings and you’re ready to go!
+This buckwheat chili is a comforting food par excellence.
+It’s spicy, hearty and becomes your best friend on cold winter nights.
+Now take your favorite bowl, fill it generously with this buckwheat chili, add your toppings, and you’re ready to go!

 Let me know in the comments if you try this recipe!

-- 1/2 cup chopped red bell pepper (1 red pepper)
+- 1/2 cup chopped red bell pepper from 1 red pepper

 - 2 tsp ground cumin